oitofelix/dragopkg/specification.md

 > ... be brave, be brief, be strong, be gentle
 >
 >                 --- Chidragoli, the old sage

-The heavy, technical and centralized work inside a DragoPKG based distribution is on source package maintainer's shoulders.
-They need to get the upstream software and couple it with DragoPKG meta-data, in particular with a very powerful and handy "build" scripts.
+The heavy, technical and centralized work inside a _DragoPKG based distribution_ is on source package maintainer's shoulders.
+They need to get the upstream software and couple it with _DragoPKG meta-data_, in particular with a very powerful and handy "build" scripts.
 That script must know how to generate every meaningful live package sub-class from the source package constructed by them.

-The live package maintainers represent an important role in the process, but their work is not very technical, but rather distributed and social.
-Their work is not very much technical because they only need to type one command to have the desired live package.
-Their work is distributed because each live package maintainer cares only with the live package sub-classes that regards them and, thus, there are one or more live package maintainers for each other sub-classes of the same software.
-Their work is social because they need to cooperate with other live package maintainers inside that same package class and deal directly with the distribution to users.
-One could wonder why there are live maintainers, if we can just give the source packages right away for the users to make installable live package by themselves.
-There are a number of reasons for this, among them: reduce duplicated work, ease objective reaching, teach the principle of good will by peer collaboration and facilitate the initiation on the free software distribution process and the workings of community cooperation.
-Some of these are expressed by the following rhetorical
+The _live package maintainers_ represent an important role in the process, but their work is not very technical, but rather distributed and social.
+Their work is not very much technical because they only need to type one command to have the desired _live package_.
+Their work is distributed because each _live package maintainer_ cares only with the _live package sub-classes_ that regards them and thus there are one or more _live package maintainers_ for each other sub-classes of the same software.
+Their work is social because they need to cooperate with other _live package maintainers_ inside that same package class and deal directly with the distribution to users.
+One could wonder why there are _live maintainers_, if we can just give the source packages right away for the users to make installable _live package_ by themselves.
+There are a number of reasons for this, among
-questions:
+them: reduce duplicated work, ease objective reaching, teach the principle of good will by peer collaboration and facilitate the initiation on the free software distribution process and the workings of community cooperation.
+Some of these are expressed by the following rhetorical questions:

--- If someone have already built that package, why should he not collaborate with the community providing his resultant work?
+- If someone have already built that package, why should he not collaborate with the community providing his resultant work?

--- If some user need right now get a job done, why should he waste time, space and power fulfilling build requirements, running lengthy compilations and spanning into more problems than they need to, if somebody else have already built the necessary package, and that user can right now start using those precious resources to do his own computing and, possibly, to benefit the community earlier?
+- If some user need right now get a job done, why should he waste time, space and power fulfilling build requirements, running lengthy compilations and spanning into more problems than they need to, if somebody else have already built the necessary package, and that user can right now start using those precious resources to do his own computing and (possibly) be able to benefit the community earlier?

--- Why not give people the tools they need to help their neighbors without sacrificing much of themselves and making them feeling an important part of a whole?
+- Why not give people the tools they need to help their neighbors without sacrificing much of themselves and making them feeling an important part of a whole?

--- Why not build a stronger community, where more people work together and trace, together, the future of their own computing?
+- Why not build a stronger community, where more people work together and trace together the future of their own computing?